ystia/yorc/doc/infrastructures.rst

    |prod|

-The `OpenStack <https://www.openstack.org/>`_ integration within Janus is production-ready.
+The `OpenStack <https://www.openstack.org/>`_ integration within Yorc is production-ready.
 We support Compute, Block Storage, Virtual Networks and Floating IPs provisioning.

 Future work
 ~~~~~~~~~~~

-  * We plan to work on modeling `OpenStack Mistral workflows <https://wiki.openstack.org/wiki/Mistral>`_ in TOSCA and execute them thanks to Janus.
+  * We plan to work on modeling `OpenStack Mistral workflows <https://wiki.openstack.org/wiki/Mistral>`_ in TOSCA and execute them thanks to Yorc.
   * We plan to work on `OpenStack Zun <https://wiki.openstack.org/wiki/Zun>`_ to deploy containers directly on top of OpenStack

-.. _janus_infras_kubernetes_section:
+.. _yorc_infras_kubernetes_section:

 Kubernetes
 ----------